 Please see "Repertoire" on p.
 8 for important information regarding this section of the examination.

-Students should be prepared to play two contrasting pieces by different composers: one from List A and one from List B.
+Students should be prepared to play two contrasting selections: one from List A and one from List B.

-- List A includes selections that are primarily lyrical. - List B includes selections that have a more technical nature.
+- List A includes selections that are slower and more lyrical. - List B includes selections that are faster and more technical.